Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 We now use our model to analyze the impacts of compulsory schooling reforms.
 First, we provide further evidence on compliance to the Norwegian compulsory schooling reform that we earlier used to validate our model.
 We show who is affected by the policy along the distribution of schooling by ability and by early drop-out status.
-Second, we investigate the impacts of a high school enrollment policy, which requires everyone to attend ten years of schooling.\\
+Second, we investigate the impacts of a high school enrollment policy, which requires everyone to attend ten years of schooling.
+Finally, we consider the impacts of introducing a tuition fees policy.

 \paragraph{The Norwegian Compulsory Schooling Reform} As described in Section \ref{subsec:Model-Validation}, the Norwegian compulsory schooling reform increased the minimum schooling requirement from seven to nine years, and was gradually introduced in different municipalities in different years.
 In our analysis thus far we used individuals born 1955-1960 who were not exposed to the reform and relied on the reform variation in an out-of-sample validation of our model.
 We now use our estimated model to shed light on the compliance to this reform by ability and early drop-out status.
 In panel (a) of Figure \ref{Share affected}, we show the fractions of individuals by their final year of schooling in the baseline scenario (i.e., pre-reform) along the horizontal axis that change their schooling choices due to the reform.
 By construction, since the post-reform compulsory schooling is nine years, all individuals that previously decided to stop after seven or eight years are affected.
 Notably, as discussed in Section \ref{subsec:Model-Validation}, some of these individuals even increase their schooling beyond the new minimum requirement.
-Such ``inframarginal'' responses in our model can be explained by the presence of option values; by forcing individuals to attend nine years of schooling, we also bring them closer to transitions that make a high school diploma within reach.\footnote{Indeed, we relied on the extent of such ``inframarginal'' responses for the model validation in Section \ref{subsec:Model-Validation}.}\\
+Such ``inframarginal'' responses in our model can be explained by the presence of option values; by forcing individuals to attend nine years of schooling, we also bring them closer to transitions that make a high school diploma within reach.\footnote{Indeed, we relied on the extent of such ``inframarginal'' responses for the model validation in Section \ref{subsec:Model-Validation}.}